SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Most programming languages I know have while and do-while loops, in fact I don't think I know a programming language that doesn't have a while loop.
 Perl and bash have an until loop: a while loop with an inverted condition (analogous to unless).
-Lua also has a while loop with an inverted condition that tests at the end of the loop with the syntax repeat ... until
+Lua also has a while loop with an inverted condition that tests at the end of the loop with the syntax repeat ... until in rust, `while let` instead of `while` allows for a while with pattern matching

 ##### Collection-controlled loops